saltyorg/docs/docs/sandbox/apps/membarr.md

 ## What is it?

-[Membarr](https://github.com/Yoruio/Membarr){: target=_blank rel="noopener noreferrer" } is a fork of Invitarr that invites discord users to Plex and Jellyfin.
+[Membarr](https://github.com/Yoruio/Membarr) is a fork of Invitarr that invites discord users to Plex and Jellyfin.
 You can also automate this bot to invite discord users to a media server once a certain role is given to a user or the user can also be added manually.

 ***Features*** are: